 So if you’re ready, let’s get down to business!

-When it comes to the types of videos you can make for Facebook, there are two ways to approach the matter: format types and content types.
-Being aware of your options will give you more freedom and flexibility with your video marketing.
+When it comes to the types of videos you can make for Facebook, there are two ways to approach the matter: video types and video content types.
+Being aware of your options will give you more freedom and flexibility with your Facebook video marketing.

-So without further ado, here are the forms of videos you can post on Facebook.
+So without further ado, here are the types of videos you can post on Facebook.

 Native videos are given priority by the platform’s algorithms and typically attract more engagement.